 Chocolate Chip Baked Oatmeal

 This Chocolate Chip Baked Oatmeal is super quick and easy to make and will provide you with a delicious healthy, frugal breakfast (or dessert!).
 It’s perfect for freezing too!

 - 1 ½ c. rolled oats

 - 1 tsp. cinnamon

 - 1 c. milk

 - ¼ to ½ c. semi-sweet chocolate chips**

-* You can use 3 c. quick cooking oats instead of half quick cooking, half rolled oats- the texture will just be different.
+* You can use 3 c. quick oats instead of half quick oats, half rolled oats- the texture will just be different.

 *** Baked oatmeal freezes really well.
 I like to make several batches at once and then cut it into individual portions and freeze it that way.
 Then I just pull out several servings as needed.
 This saves me time and allows me to use my oven less often too!

 IF YOU ENJOYED THIS, YOU MIGHT ALSO LIKE: